cklb/pymoskito/docs/tutorial/new_controller.rst

 Implementing a Controller
 -------------------------

-A controller closes the loop, a class derived from the abstract class :py:class:`~pymoskito.simulation_modules.Controller`.
+To close the loop a controller has to be added.
+This can easily be done by deriving from the :py:class:`~pymoskito.simulation_modules.Controller` class.
-Its only function calculates the controller output, which acts as the actuating variable for the model.
+Its task is to stabilize the pendulum by calculating a suitable input for the model.

 In this scenario, the controller is linear.
 The linearization of the nonlinear model needs to be done beforehand